launchbynttdata/tf-azurerm-module_reference-virtual_network/examples/with_private_endpoint/README.md

-# Complete example
+# Private endpoint example
- This module emulates a Hub and Spoke architecture model by creating multiple Vnets and subnets using same terraform module.
-Each Vnet is created in its own Resource Group.
-The Vnet attributes are configurable through the input parameters
+This module demonstrates the capability to create private endpoints to existing services within the vnet

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements